Wolf signs bill to assist nonprofit safety

 HARRISBURG, Pa.
-(WHTM) – Governor Tom Wolf signed House Bill 859 into law Thursday to assist nonprofits with safety and security measures.
+(WHTM) – Gov. Tom Wolf signed House Bill 859 into law Thursday to assist nonprofits with safety and security measures.

 A need to increase safety was clear after attacks against the Jewish community occurred, notably, the shooting at the Tree of Life synagogue in Pittsburgh.